Our Faculty

 Gloria was the concertmistress of her school string ensembles, the Singapore National Youth Orchestra (SNYO) and the Music Elective Programme Orchestra between age 15-18.
 During her time in the US, Gloria performed with the Canton Symphony Orchestra and participated in festivals such as Music Fest Perugia, Texas Music Festival and the National Orchestral Institute.
 She also had the opportunity to experience the Baroque violin at the Baldwin Wallace Bach Festival and the Case Western Baroque Orchestra.

 As an educator, Gloria has taught students of all levels and ages, conducted music appreciation classes at the Nanyang Academy of Fine Arts School of Young Talents, organized student concerts, and worked with community organizations like ARC Children’s Centre.
-She is also a violin instructor for the Singapore Chinese Girls' School (SCGS) String Ensemble.
+She was also a violin instructor for the Singapore Chinese Girls' School (SCGS) String Ensemble.
 Presently, Gloria performs actively with local ensemble groups such as the re:Sound Collective, Wayfarer Sinfonietta, Red Dot Baroque, Meraki String Quartet and Vetta String Quartet.
 Her diverse teaching experience, which includes in-person, online, and interdisciplinary instruction reflects her passion for nurturing well-rounded musicians.

 Linette Liam